 Soframycin Eye Drops

-- It is used to treat eye infections.
+- It is used to treat or prevent eye infections.

 - If your child has an allergy to this drug or any part of this drug.

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Do not give to your child longer than you have been told.
 A second infection may happen.

 - Have your child use care when doing tasks that call for clear eyesight.